 Factory Futures is the first academic/industrial cooperation focusing on the impact of today’s data-driven economy on the European built environment and energy resources.

-Today, Factory Futures is an independent Think Tank at the AA operating at a European scale in association with public institutions, private enterprises and governmental agencies.
-Sharing tools, resources and best practices, Factory Futures seeks to promote discussions, generate R&D alliances and propose innovative architectural strategies for the challenges that a data-driven economy poses on the European landscape.
+Factory Futures operates as a task-force of professionals and researchers in association with public institutions, private enterprises and governmental agencies.
+Sharing tools, resources and best practices, Factory Futures seeks to promote discussions, generate new alliances and propose innovative strategies for the specific challenges that a data-driven economy poses on the European landscape.

 A growing network of partners is coming together to meet this challenge because they believe that Europe can once again lead the way towards a better integration of economic growth and living environments.

 LSE Cities studies how people and cities interact in a rapidly urbanising world, focusing on how the design of cities impacts on society, culture and the environment.

 The Architectural Association

 The Architectural Associaton School of Architecture is the world’s most renowned international and influential school of architecture.
 Since 1847, The AA has pioneered a belief in architecture as a profession, culture and a unique form of human enquiry.

 Gehry Technologies Europe